 JAPC.
-In 2013, we provided hangar space, pilot services and maintenance for an airplane owned by JAPC, for which we were fully reimbursed by JAPC at a rate at least as favorable to the Company as market rates, which amounts were not material.
+In 2014, we provided hangar space, pilot services and maintenance for an airplane owned by JAPC, for which we were fully reimbursed by JAPC at a rate at least as favorable to the Company as market rates, which amounts were not material.

 Chrysalis.
-In 2013, we received health care premium payments from Chrysalis in the aggregate amount of approximately \$72,000.
+In 2014, we received health care premium payments from Chrysalis in an immaterial amount.
 The premiums charged and benefits provided under these arrangements are comparable to those extended to our other non-affiliated customers.
-In addition, in 2013, we contracted for services to be provided by certain companies in Chrysalis' investment portfolio.
+In addition, in 2014, we contracted for services to be provided by certain companies in Chrysalis' investment portfolio.
 In each case, the amounts paid under these arrangements were comparable to those for other non-affiliated vendors, were not material to the Company, and did not represent a direct or indirect material interest for Mr. Jones, Jr.